anan-ara/cs124-lab2/design/notes.md

 - If we store the sorting of each list in the database, where would this go?
     - if in users, then we have repeat info and have to update in both places which is annoying
     - if in lists, then do we have security issues with users being able to see how other users are sorting their lists?

+# TODOS
+- Fix error when deleting list in one window and viewing it in another (Lab 4 comments)
+- Extra stuff:
+  - change password
+  - At end: fix database concurrency issues (race conditions), see Lab 4 comments from Prof. Rhodes

+# Done
+- Email verification: When user logs in, make sure that user verifies email (otherwise could sign up with an email that's not yours and get access to other ppl's shared lists)